Vulcan, Son of Giove: Plot summary

-Following a dispute between Jupiter and Mars the latter ascends to Earth.
+Following a dispute between Jupiter and Mars the latter descends to Earth.
 Together with Venus he instructs the Thracians how to erect a castle which is supposed to become more beautiful than Mount Olympus.
 Jupiter assigns Vulcan and Etna to find Mars.
 Eventually the Thracians capture Etna and torture her.
 Vulcan saves her life and incites the slaves of the Thracians into an uprising.
 Mars and Venus try to return to Olympus but Jupiter sends Vulcan back to Earth to be with Etna.